ocaml/dune/doc/dune-files.rst

      (files   (mylib.el as emacs/site-lisp/mylib.el)))

-The mode of installed files is fully determined by the section they are installed in: if the section above is documented as "with the executable bit set", they are installed with mode ``0o755`` (``rwxr-xr-x``); otherwise they are installed with mode ``0o644`` (``rw-r--r--``).
+The mode of installed files is fully determined by the section they are installed in.
+If the section above is documented as "with the executable bit set", they are installed with mode ``0o755`` (``rwxr-xr-x``); otherwise they are installed with mode ``0o644`` (``rw-r--r--``).